delcypher/lc/README.txt

 2D Liquid Crystal Lattice model by Alex Allen & Dan Liew

 This program provides a means to model a Liquid crystal in 2D by minimising the free energy per unit area (frank equation).
 As this is in 2D there is no twist term in the the frank equation.
-This model uses Nvidia's CUDA so you will need the CUDA SDK installed as well as a Nvidia graphics card that supports CUDA.
+This is our attempt to get some code that is actually useful as our previous attempts with CUDA were getting no where.

 HOW TO COMPILE AND RUN:
-0. Make sure the CUDA SDK is installed.
 1. run the following command
 make
 2. An executable probably named 2dlc will be created (check the makefile to see what it will be called).
 To execute it run